You Earned a Ticket!

 Citizenship status is not a condition for enrollment in California K-12 schools.
 In 1982, the US Supreme Court ruled 5 to 4 in Plyler v.
 Doe that immigration status may not serve as a condition for enrollment in American public schools.
 Access to public education in California is open to all resident students, regardless of immigration status.

-California has made efforts to ensure that schools are safe places for students, including undocumented students.
+For decades, California lawmakers worked to make schools safe places for students, including undocumented students.
 In 2017, the California Values Act required that public schools limit the assistance they provide to immigration enforcement officials.
-Many districts have taken this a step further and established themselves as safe havens or sanctuary schools, with varying meanings.
-For example, many will not allow federal immigration agents on their grounds without a warrant.
+Many districts took this a step further and established themselves as safe havens or sanctuary schools, with varying meanings.
+For example, many require federal immigration agents to have a warrant to enter their grounds.

 In 2021, the federal government strained to provide housing for unaccompanied minors in California as the number of new arrivals surged.
 In San Diego, for example, teachers volunteered to educate new students housed at the San Diego Convention Center.
 Many of these children lost years of school.
 Newcomer schools, specially designed for new immigrants, were developed around the state.
 Additionally, the state-funded California Newcomer Education and Well-Being (CalNEW) program provided newcomer students, English learners, and immigrant families resources for basic needs, family engagement in the school community, and academic and linguistic support for students.